macmanes-lab/Oyster_River_Protocol/index.rst

   python3 ~/BUSCO_v1.1b1/BUSCO_v1.1b1.py -m Trans --cpu 16 -l ~/BUSCO_v1.1b1/vertebrata \
   -o assemb_name -g Rcorr_trinity.Trinity.fasta

 You should evaluate your assembly with Transrate, in addition to BUSCO.
 A Transrate score > .22 is generally thought to be acceptable, though higher scores are usually achievable.
-There is a good*fasta assembly in the output directory which you may want to use.
+There is a good*fasta assembly in the output directory which you may want to use as the final assembly, for further filtering [e.g., TPM], or for something else.

 ::